-- a.
-Accompanied by evidence of dehydration for excessive fluid loss - b.
-Accompanied by history of poor fluid intake and/or marked lethargy - c.
-With blood or mucous in the stool unless at least one stool culture shows the absence of Salmonella, Shigella, Campylobacter or E-Coli - d.
-That exceeds 5 bowel movements in an 8-hour period or is continued over 3 or 4 days unless the child is under the supervision of a physician with written documentation; - 2.
+- 1. Diarrhea - Accompanied by evidence of dehydration for excessive fluid loss a. - b. - Accompanied by Evidence of denydration for excessive find loss Accompanied by history of poor fluid intake and/or marked lethargy With blood or mucous in the stool unless at least one stool culture shows the absence of Salmonella, Shigella, Campylobacter or E-Coli C. - That exceeds 5 bowel movements in an 8-hour period or is continued over d.
+3 or 4 days unless the child is under the supervision of a physician with written documentation; - 2.
 Vomiting for over a 6 hour period - 3.
-Difficult or rapid breathing - 4.
-Severe coughing: episodes of coughing which may lead to gagging, vomiting, or difficulty breathing. - 5.
+Difficult or rapid breathing - Severe coughing: episodes of coughing which may lead to gagging, vomiting, or 4. difficulty breathing. - 5.
 Mucous (phlegm) that is foul smelling, yellow or green and the child has a fever over 102 - 6.
-Asthmatics with severe upper respiratory infections who have not been seen by a physician or whose distress is not controlled by medication - 7.
-Sore throat and fever greater than 103 or confirmed Strep throat until treated with antibiotics for over 24 hours - 8.
-Skin conditions that have not been diagnosed as noncontagious by a physician; including but not limited to:

-- a. - Yellow (jaundiced) eyes or skin Children in contagious stages of chicken pox, measles, mumps or rubella b. - c. - Untreated impetigo Untreated scabies or head lice d. - Blood-red rashes and skin conditions with spontaneous bruising e. - 9.
-Children who are in the contagious stages of Pertussis, diphtheria, or tuberculosis - Pink or red eye(s) which may be swollen with white or yellow discharge until on antibiotics for over 24 hours 10. - 11.
-Abdominal pain that is intermittent or persistent - 12.
-Fever over 102 for greater that 24 hours, or any fever over 103 unless the child has been evaluated and treated by a physician and does not have other exclusion criteria
+Asthmatics with severe upper respiratory infections who have not been seen by a physician or whose distress is not controlled by medication - Sore throat and fever greater than 103 or confirmed Strep throat until treated with 7. antibiotics for over 24 hours - 8.
+Skin conditions that have not been diagnosed as noncontagious by a physician: including but not limited to: - Yellow (jaundiced) eyes or skin a. - Children in contagious stages of chicken pox, measles, mumps or rubella b. - Untreated impetigo c. - d.
+Untreated scabies or head lice - Blood-red rashes and skin conditions with spontaneous bruising e. - 9.
+Children who are in the contagious stages of Pertussis, diphtheria, or tuberculosis - 10.
+Pink or red eye(s) which may be swollen with white or yellow discharge until on antibiotics for over 24 hours - 11.
+Abdominal pain that is intermittent or persistent - Fever over 102 for greater that 24 hours, or any fever over 103 unless the child 12. has been evaluated and treated by a physician and does not have other exclusion criteria